-Based on his teaching experience, he has recently launched an on-line strategy program, called Business Strategy from Wharton: Competitive Advantage.
+Based on his teaching experience, he has launched a series of on-line strategy courses, including Business Strategy from Wharton: Competitive Advantage and Connected Strategy.

 Professor Siggelkow has conducted strategy workshops with a large number of firms around the world, helping them to assess their own strategies and create new strategic initiatives.